FAQs about IRS Hardship

 what does the IRS consider a financial hardship

-The Internal Revenue Service (IRS) recognizes financial hardship when a taxpayer is unable to meet their basic living expenses and pay their tax debt simultaneously.
+The Internal Revenue Service (IRS) understands financial hardship.
+This happens when a taxpayer cannot cover basic living costs and pay their tax debt at the same time.
 The determination of financial hardship is based on a thorough review of the taxpayer’s financial information.
 Here’s what the IRS typically considers when determining financial hardship:

 Basic Living Expenses: These are expenses necessary to provide for a taxpayer’s (and their family’s) health, welfare, and production of income.
 The IRS uses national and local standards to evaluate what constitutes necessary living expenses.
 These standards cover: